A Comparison Hive WebRTC vs. Installed Hive Agents

-The Hive Streaming service can be tested and deployed by enterprises as installed agents (Hive Agents) and/or as Hive WebRTC.
+The Hive Streaming service can be tested and deployed by enterprises as installed agents (Hive Agents) and/or as Hive WebRTC streaming software.
 This blog answers the often-asked question about what the differences and similarities are between the two services.

 Similarities between Hive Agents and Hive WebRTC

 Hive Agents and Hive WebRTC solve the same challenge in much the same manner in that they both utilize peering technology to significantly reduce network bandwidth congestion.
 Fundamentally, both allow everyone in a network segment to view the same video stream, rather than every viewer pulling their own unicast stream.
 Hive Agents achieve this via our agents/software that are installed in the video players supported by the video/webcasting platform our customers use (see supported partner platforms here).
 Hive WebRTC utilizes the WebRTC protocol already installed in compliant browsers to enable peering and efficient distribution – this page has more information on Hive WebRTC and supported browsers.

 Hive Agents and Hive WebRTC are also similar in that both can:

 - Offload up to 99% of video traffic from your local network access points.
 Savings will primarily depend on the number of viewers in each location utilizing the Hive service.

 - Support bitrates up to 3.5 Mbit/s.